-One of the best trades of my life actually made an extra mad extra due to the appreciation of the same currency.
+One of the best trades of my life actually made extra because the appreciation of the same currency.
 I sold USD/JPY several years ago when it traded at 118.75.
 I knew there was an important G7 meeting over the weekend, so I placed an anticipatory sell stop on the expectation of a volatile weekend session.

 Over the next several weeks, the yen gained on the dollar down to 112.00.
 When I took profit on the retracement at 113, I noticed that the pip values changed in the past two weeks.
 It started at $8.47 per pip, but when I closed the trade, it was worth $8.84.
-The pips that I earned themselves gained an extra 4% in value while I held the trade.
+The value of every pip jumped 4% in value while I held the trade.
 How did that happen?

 How to calculate the value of a pip